NC Algorithms for Computing a Perfect Matching and a Maximum Flow in One-Crossing-Minor-Free Graphs: Matching-Mimicking Networks

 \begin{lemma} There is a function $f$ such that any graph $G$ and subset of vertices $T$ has a matching-mimicking network of at most $f(|T|)$ vertices. \end{lemma}

-\begin{proof} This follows immediately from the fact that $T$ has $2^|T|$ subsets, and therefore that $G$ has at most $2^{2^{|T|}}$ matching patterns.
-The size of the mimicking network is thus a maximum over a bounded set and is itself bounded. \end{proof}
+\begin{proof} This follows immediately from the fact that $T$ has $2^{|T|}$ subsets, and therefore that $G$ has at most $2^{2^{|T|}}$ matching patterns.
+For each matching pattern that can be achieved, we may take the mimicking network to be the smallest graph that achieves that matching pattern.
+The worst-case size of the resulting mimicking network is the largest size of a finite set of graphs (one for each achievable matching pattern) and is therefore bounded as a function of $|T|$. \end{proof}

-This result is not very explicit, and requires us to perform a case analysis to determine the mimicking network for any matching pattern.
+This result is not very explicit, as we do not have an algorithm for determining whether a matching pattern can be achieved nor for finding the smallest graph that achieves it.
+Therefore, carrying out this method of constructing matching-mimicking networks requires a case analysis to determine which patterns are achievable and which graphs achieve them.
 It would be of interest to find an explicit algorithm for constructing a matching-mimicking network of bounded size.
-In contrast, for flow-mimicking networks, the following algorithm works: for each nontrivial partition of the terminals, find a minimum cut in the network that separates the two sides of the partition.
-Identify two vertices of the network as equivalent when they are on the same side of every cut, and collapse each equivalence class to a single vertex.
+In contrast, for flow-mimicking networks, the following algorithm can be used: for each nontrivial partition of the terminals, find a minimum cut in the network that separates the two sides of the partition, identify two vertices of the network as equivalent when they are on the same side of every cut, and collapse each equivalence class to a single vertex.

-We have performed the case analysis needed to construct matching-mimicking networks by hand for $|T|\le 3$, the largest number of terminals needed for our algorithms.
+We have performed by hand the case analysis needed to construct matching-mimicking networks for $|T|\le 3$, the largest number of terminals needed for our algorithms.
 The results are depicted in \autoref{fig:matching-mimic}.
-Note that for $|T|=3$ the number of matching patterns is 14, not $2^{2^3}=256$.
-We achieve this simplification in the number of cases by combining the following three observations: \begin{itemize} \item We omit graphs whose matching pattern is empty.
+As the figure shows, for $|T|=3$ the number of matching patterns is 14, much smaller than the $2^{2^3}=256$ bound on the number of patterns obtained by plugging $|T|=3$ into the proof of \autoref{lem:mimic-size-func}.
+We achieve this reduction in the number of cases by combining the following three observations: \begin{itemize} \item We omit graphs whose matching pattern is empty.
 If any such graph is detected during our algorithm for matching, we may abort the algorithm, as the whole graph has no matching. \item The sizes of the subsets of~$T$ in any single matching pattern must all have the same parity as each other. \item We may consider matching patterns to be equivalent whenever one matching pattern can be obtained from another by permuting the vertices of~$T$.
 We only need to find matching-mimicking networks for each equivalence class of matching patterns. \end{itemize}

 The following property indicates that, when glued into a planar graph, all of the matching-mimicking networks of the figure preserve its planarity.
 We need this property in our algorithm, so that we can continue to compute matchings in the result of such gluings.